TABLE OF CONTENTS

-11) Source control – Abxs will not cure infection if source not controlled – undrained abscess,
+11) Source control – Abxs will not cure infection if source not controlled – undrained abscess, infected line, empyema, etc.

-**Don’t forget about non-infectious causes of fever – DVT’s, hematoma, drug fever, malignancy, transfusion reactions, pancreatitis, and more
+12) Non-infectious causes of fever – DVT’s, hematoma, drug fever, malignancy, transfusion reactions, pancreatitis, and more

-- Toxicity: elevated LFTs, also GI side effects
+- Toxicity: elevated LFTs, GI side effects

-- Toxicity: LFTs and also negative inotrope – can worsen or cause CHF in predisposed pts (black box warning)!
+- Toxicity: elevated LFTs and also negative inotrope – can worsen or cause CHF in predisposed pts (black box warning)!